axibase/atsd/portals/selecting-series.md

 ## Controlling Displayed Series

-The `series-limit = int` setting enables limiting the number of possible series returned by the database for wildcard queries.
+The `series-limit` setting limits the number of possible series returned by the database for wildcard queries.
-Since the limit is applied to matched series before sorting, the results can vary between requests, which makes the setting useful when exploring the dataset to prevent the widgets from loading too many series into browser memory.
+Because the limit is applied to matched series before sorting, results can vary between requests which makes the setting useful when exploring a dataset by preventing a widget from loading excessive series into browser memory.

 ```ls
 entity = *